Gaza war protests at Columbia University: April 25, 2024: United for Israel rally outside Amsterdam gates

 On the evening of April 25, at Columbia's Amsterdam Avenue gates, a United for Israel rally held by StandWithUs along with right-wing figures including Sean Feucht, Eric Metaxas, and Russell B. Johnson, attracted hundreds of pro-Israel demonstrators, and multiple incidents of harassment were reported.
 The rally was promoted as a "unity march of Christians and Jews" and some demonstrators harassed pro-Palestinian counter-protesters and targeted some counter-protesters inside the gates.
 Around 3 pm the day before, Gavin McInnes, founder of the far-right militant group the Proud Boys, had gained access to campus and was seen approaching students at the encampment with a recording device and unsuccessfully attempting to gain access to the encampment, being turned away by students.

 U.S. Representatives Alexandria Ocasio-Cortez and Jamaal Bowman visited the encampment.
 Columbia library workers issued a statement condemning Shafik for deploying police and private security against the protesters.
 More than 1,000 pro-Israel protesters organized by the "New York Hostage and Missing Families Forum" rallied at 116th and Broadway.
 The University Senate announced plans to call for a censure vote against Shafik but decided instead to vote on a resolution expressing displeasure with her out of reluctance to oust the president in a time of crisis.

 Khymani James, a Columbia student who participated in the protest movement, was barred from campus after a video from January surfaced in which they said, "Zionists don’t deserve to live".
 Some protest groups condemned the comment, although one group, Columbia University Apartheid Divest, retracted its condemnation in October 2024 and apologized to James, calling for violence against supporters of Israeli policy.
 The New York Times said James's comments raised the question, "How much of the movement in support of the Palestinian people in Gaza is tainted by antisemitism?"
 On April 27, James apologized.
 The NYPD said that outside agitators were trying to hijack the protests, and that they were ready to raid the campus if needed.
 The next day, the administration called for the protesters to leave, and said that bringing back the NYPD would be counterproductive.

+NYPD officers clear a crowd by force from Columbia's gates on Amsterdam Avenue.